wp-plugins/csv-2-post/readme.txt

 == Arbitrary section ==

-Please email wordpress@webtechglobal.co.uk with any questions regarding this plugin.
+Please email info@csv2post.com with any questions regarding this plugin.

 == A brief Markdown Example ==